spsingh37/BKI_ROS/README.md

-In this repository and subsequent paper, we further accelerate ConvBKI and test on more challenging test cases with perceptually difficult scenarios including real-world military vehicles.
-An example from the real-world testing is playing below.
+In this repository and subsequent paper, we further accelerate ConvBKI and test on more challenging test cases with perceptually difficult scenarios including marine surface environment.
+An example from the VRX simulation is playing below.

 ![Alt Text](./video.gif)

 ConvBKI runs as an end-to-end network which you can test using this repository!
-To test ConvBKI, clone the repository and have your pre-processed ROS2 bags ready.
+To test ConvBKI, clone the repository and have your pre-processed ROS2 bags ready (or your vrx simulation if feeding the odometry/pose online).

-Next, simply navigate to the EndToEnd directory and run ros2_node.py.
-Once the network is up and running as a ROS2 node, begin playing the ROS2 bag.
+Next, simply navigate to the EndToEnd directory and run 'ros2_node_pt_cloud.py'.
+Once the network is up and running as a ROS2 node, begin playing the ROS2 bag (or the simulation for online feed).
 Note that you will need to open RVIZ2 if you want to visualize the results.
-We use SPVCNN as the backbone, which you can find installation instructions on [here](https://github.com/mit-han-lab/spvnas).
+We use Grounded-SAM2 for semantic segmentation, which you can find installation instructions on [here](git@github.com:IDEA-Research/Grounded-SAM-2.git).

-As an alternative, we provide a configuration file to create a conda environment, tested on Ubuntu 22.
+But we RECOMMEND following the below instructions to install Grounded-SAM2 else there maybe dependency conflicts.
+We also provide a configuration file to create a conda environment, tested on Ubuntu 22.

-The bottleneck of the ROS2 node is the visualization, since each map contains hundreds of thousand of voxels.
-We decided not to optimize this, since the most likely use case is to send the semantic and variance map as a custom ROS2 message.
-To run without visualization, simply set "Publish" in the yaml file to False.
-If running with "Publish" as True, we recommend playing the data at a slower rate with the -r <rate> setting to a value such as 0.1 so RVIZ2 can keep up with the data.

 For more information, please see the below sections on how we preprocessed poses, and more information on parameters.
-Unfortunately, we are unable to publish the perceptually challenging data due to proprietary restrictions.
-However, all code used in the process is made public along with samples on open source data sets which we create in the notebook CreateBag.ipynb.

 ### Note
-This branch provides a ROS2 wrapper (ROS2 Humble) for ConvBKI, whereas the main branch supports ROS1.
-The primary intention of this work was to have ROS2 wrapper for the 3D Mapping, though we do provide resources how localization can be supported with this wrapper.
+This branch provides a ROS2 wrapper (ROS2 Humble) with open-vocabulary semantic segmentation using Grounded-SAM2, for ConvBKI.
+The primary intention of this work was to do 3D Mapping, though we do provide resources how localization can be supported with this wrapper (if ground_truth odometry is not available).

 ## Install

 ### Localization (for pre-processing the poses)
-You can ignore the Localization instructions if you already have the pre-processed pose data in a ROS2 bag file.
+You can ignore the Localization instructions if you already have the pre-processed pose data in a ROS2 bag file, or if you have the ground-truth odometry published online.

 See LIO-SAM documentation for software and hardware dependency information.

 - If using ROS1 (in which case you'll likely use ros1bridge to talk to ros2_node), use the following commands to download and compile the package.

 ```
-git clone -b ros2 https://github.com/UMich-CURLY/BKI_ROS.git
+git clone -b ros2_grounded_sam2 git@github.com:spsingh37/BKI_ROS.git
 mv ~/BKI_ROS/lio-sam/liorf ~/catkin_ws/src
 cd ~/catkin_ws
 catkin_make